 Internally Generated Computer Software

-Computer software should be considered internally generated if it is developed in-house by department personnel or by a third-party contractor on behalf of the department.

 Computer software is a type of intangible asset that is often internally generated.
-During the development stage, evaluate the expenditures to determine whether capitalization appears appropriate.
-Record the applicable capitalizable expenditures as Internally Generated Intangible Assets In Progress, General Ledger Account 2430.
+Computer software should be considered internally generated if it is:

+Developed in-house by agency/department personnel

+By a third-party contractor on behalf of the agency/department.

-Commercially available software purchased or licensed by a department that requires modification using “more than incremental effort” before being put into operation should be considered internally generated.
-For example, licensed financial accounting software that the department modifies to provide special reporting capabilities would be considered internally generated.
+Commercially available software purchased or licensed by an agency/department which requires modification using more than incremental effort before being put into operation.

 The activities involved in developing and installing internally generated computer software can be grouped into the following stages: